 While generating functional dependencies in this manner is quick and scalable, it generally does not yield optimal (or even very good) results.
-The methods to derive interpolants from unsatisfiable SAT instances proposed in [14] and [10] follow fixed trajectories based on the resolution proof generated by a SAT solver.
+The methods to derive interpolants from unsatisfiable SAT instances proposed in [11] and [15] follow fixed trajectories based on the resolution proof generated by a SAT solver.
 However, I is an over-approximation of the variable assignments that cause A to be true; there may be many different valid implementations for I. Also, there may be many ways to prove that an unsatisfiable instance of SAT is indeed unsatisfiable.
 Consider the two proofs of unsatisfiability shown in Figures 1 and 2.
-Both proofs start with the same original root clauses and the same clause partitions A and B. However, the proofs use a different series of resolutions to derive the empty clause.
+Both proofs start with the same original leaf clauses and the same clause partitions A and B. However, the proofs use a different series of resolutions to derive the empty clause.
 Different proofs may result in different interpolants.
 The size of the interpolant correlates with the size of the circuit implementation of the target function.
-Using the interpolant generation algorithm proposed in [10], the interpolants for the clause partition in Figures 1 and 2 result in implementations with 4 gates and 8 gates.
+Using the interpolant generation algorithm proposed in [11], the interpolants for the clause partition in Figures 1 and 2 result in implementations with 4 gates and 8 gates, respectively.
 Even with small problem sizes, poorly structured resolution proofs can result in overly complex interpolants.
+When synthesizing functional dependencies, large interpolants produce large circuit implementations.